reifjulian/reifjulian.github.io/_pages/guide.md

 <div class="notice--info" markdown="1">
-**Stata tip:** I recommend disabling Stata's ability to search for add-ons outside of your project folder.
-My [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do) includes the following code to instructs Stata to look for add-ons only in the local project folder:
+**Stata tip:** By default, Stata searches for add-on packages in multiple folders.
+I recommend disabling this behavior when working on a long-term project, which will ensure that Stata looks for add-ons only in your local project folder when running your project code.
+The following code in my [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do) removes these non-project folders from the search path:
 ```stata
 tokenize `"$S_ADO"', parse(";")
 while `"`1'"' != "" {